newcleo-dev-team/glow/README.rst

   implemented by |TOOL|;
 - ``resources``: contains files that support the configuration and operation of |TOOL|;
-- ``tests``: contains both unittests and functional tests, the former to ensure the correctness of individual code units, the latter to ensure the overall functionalities behave as expected;
+- ``tests``: contains both unit tests and functional tests, the former to ensure the correctness of individual code units, the latter to ensure the overall functionalities behave as expected;
 - ``tutorials``: contains Python scripts that provide use cases showing how to